Thermal Imaging Microscope for Semiconductor Device Failure Analysis

-Lock-in thermography is a process of automatically and repeatedly powering a device at regular intervals using a laboratory power supply and solid-state relays while the temperature response of the device is integrated and analyzed over time.
+Lock-in thermography is a process of automatically and repeatedly powering a device at regular intervals using a laboratory power supply and reed relays while the temperature response of the device is integrated and analyzed over time.
 Using this technique, hot spots that heat up less than 1mK (0.001°C) and dissipate below 100 µW can be detected.

 In addition to identifying the x, y location of a defect, fault depth within a stacked-die can also be determined by analyzing the phase angle between device power and subsequent surface heating.